valeriawin/ai-gent/README.md

 - Python 3.8+
 - Ollama installed with the llama3.2 model
-- Required Python packages: fastapi, uvicorn, langchain, ollama, pydantic
+- Required Python packages: see requirements.txt

 ## Installation